Sunderland-born cricket star Ben Raine returns to Durham

-Sunderland-born all-rounder Ben Raine is set for a sensational return to Durham CCC – five years after quitting the club.
+Sunderland-born all-rounder Ben Raine is set for a sensational return to Durham CCC – five years after leaving the club.

-The 26-year-old, who left Durham for Leicestershire in 2013, has signed a three-year contract for all formats of the game, which will see him commit his future to Durham until the end of the 2021 season.
+The 26-year-old, who released by Durham before joining Leicestershire in 2013, has signed a three-year contract for all formats of the game, which will see him commit his future to Durham until the end of the 2021 season.

 Despite being offered a contract extension from Leicestershire, Raine, who was born in Sunderland and made his First Class debut for Durham in 2011, decided to move back to the North East for personal reasons.